 Our team was also involved in the clinical trials for this innovative intranasal device, furthermore Dr. Frank W. Bowden, III was the first Ophthalmologist in the World to prescribe a TrueTear device to a patient.
 The excitement didn’t stop there.
 When the product was launch nationwide, Dr. Jerry Robben followed with being the first Optometric Physician in the World to prescribe the device to a patient.
 The True Tear device has a list of benefits, all of which are all-natural with no medications.

 After the TrueTear™ handheld device is inserted into the nose, the tip sends small electrical pulses into the tissue to stimulate tear production.
 Before each use, a new disposable tip is attached to the base.
 These tips are composed of a hydrogel material, similar to that of contact lenses, helping conduct the electrical current.
 The base has five levels of stimulation, allowing you to adjust the intensity until you feel a mild tingling.
 This sensation means you are touching the correct tissue, which leads to the formation of tears.

 Helps increase your eyes’ natural ability to produce tears, which may be reduced by inflammation due to Chronic Dry Eye.

 Xiidra improves patient-reported symptoms of eye dryness and signs of inferior corneal staining in clinical trials.
 By using the drops twice per day, patients can significantly reduce the chronic irritation and discomfort that comes with dry eye disease.

 Dry Eye University in Jacksonville – September 27th & 28th, 2019

-September 27th & 28th, Bowden Eye & Associates will have several event speakers exploring methods on how to address visual healthcare needs of your patients dealing with dry eye at the Dry Eye University.
-Click the link to read more about the event, pricing and some of the course highlights!
+September 27th & 28th, Bowden Eye & Associates will have several event speakers exploring methods on how to address the visual healthcare needs of your patients dealing with dry eyes at the Dry Eye University.
+Click the link to read more about the event, pricing, and some of the course highlights!